Vijaya9418/HMI/README.md

    1. if you want to start the adb from the root - adb root

-  2. adb start-server
+  2. adb start-server<br>
-   adb stop-server
+   adb stop-server<br>
-   adb kill-server
+   adb kill-server<br>

-3.
+3. exit - to exit the shell.

+4. If you need to connect to the device then adb -d shell.
+5. If you need to connect to the emulator then adb -e shell.

+**What is boot animation?**

+It is the animation screen or the splash screen when we start the emulator.